deepgram/deepgram-js-sdk/README.md

 Official Node.js SDK for [Deepgram](https://www.deepgram.com/)'s automated
 speech recognition APIs.

-> This SDK only supports the new beta Deepgram API.
+> This SDK only supports hosted usage of api.deepgram.com.

 To access the API you will need a Deepgram account.
 Sign up for free at [signup][signup].